 Austrian citizens living abroad can apply for a new passport or changes in passport at the nearest Embassy or Consulate General of their permanent residency.
-You can apply at the following Embassies in Northern America:
+The following Embassies exist in Northern America:

 - Austrian Embassies in Washington, D.C. and Ottawa, Canada

-- Austrian Consulates General in New York, Chicago and Los Angeles.
+- Austrian Consulates General in New York and Los Angeles.

 Please note, that Honorary Consulates cannot accept applications for biometric passports.
-(Boston, Pittsburgh, Bermuda)
+(Boston, Pittsburgh, Bermuda, Detroit)

 Austrian citizens living abroad permanently may also apply for an Austrian passport with the local authorities (city or county government) while in Austria.